zabertech/zaber-examples/examples/microscope_tiling_basler_camera/README.md

 The script uses `pdm` to manage virtual environment and dependencies:

-Instructions on how to install it can be found on the official `pdm` project page [here](https://github.com/pdm-project/pdm).
+Instructions on how to install it can be found on the [official `pdm` project page](https://github.com/pdm-project/pdm).

 The dependencies are listed in `pyproject.toml`.